Read the story of God calling Prophet Abraham here (Genesis Chapter 12)

 God had made his promise and instructions clear, but there are so many questions unanswered.
-But one thing we know from the story: Abram obeyed and left his home.
+But one thing we know from the story is that Abram obeyed and left his home!

 But why on earth would God ask someone He loved so much to leave everything behind and walk into all sorts of danger, insecurity and uncertainty in a foreign place?

 Abram had to ask God, "What can you give me?"
 Doubt is always part of our human nature.
 And God answered by repeating the same promise.

 Abram chose to believe.
 God called him a righteous man.
 Righteousness is based on faith in God.
 He didn't need to do anything except putting his trust on God.
 He let God rule in his life with absolute sovereignty.

 Walking with God doesn't mean we have all the answers about the future, but we know who controls the future and His faithfulness for us.